Davim-Mi/FirstGitProject/readme.txt

-git has a mutable index called stage. git tracks changes of  files. github create a new branch dev.
+git has a mutable index called stage. git tracks changes of  files. github
+Creating a new branch dev is quick AND simple.